Hello and Welcome!

 I’m Amy Trueblood and I write Young Adult and Adult fiction.
 I grew up in Southern California and Arizona.
 After graduating from college with a degree in journalism, I lived in Los Angeles and worked as an NBC page before returning to Arizona to start a career in advertising.

-My crazy life has allowed me to live in many places including Nashville (for six years), and it’s true what they say, it’s very easy to pick up the accent.
+My wild life has allowed me to live in many places including Nashville (for six years), and it’s true what they say, it’s very easy to pick up the accent.
 While living in Music City, I worked for Ingram Book Group and fell in love with the world of publishing and writing after reading an ARC (advanced reading copy) of Harry Potter and the Prisoner of Azkaban.
 Shortly thereafter, I started writing my first Young Adult novel and I haven’t stopped writing since!

 Fun facts about me…